What is an ERN?

 The purpose of the ERNs is:

 - To foster holistic, multidisciplinary and patient-centred care

 - To connect the best healthcare professionals with the best researchers, in order to improve access to cross-border medical expertise

 To give an expert review on a patient’s diagnosis and treatment, ERN coordinators convene ‘virtual’ advisory panels of medical specialists across different disciplines, using a dedicated IT platform and telemedicine tools.

 Who is in ERN-BOND?

-The European Reference Network for Rare Bone Diseases (ERN-BOND) brings together healthcare professionals (HCP) from 10 EU Member States:
+The European Reference Network for Rare Bone Diseases (ERN-BOND) brings together healthcare professionals (HCP) from a number of EU Member States in addition to Norway:

 OI & ERN-BOND